MusicalPatterns/cli/README.md

 Same as above, but you can override separately (e.g. to set `mode: development` for `webpack`).
 Used by the `use_latest_local` command.

-`musical-patterns clean_updates`

-This magical incantation is currently known to resolve a bizarre failure with `npm`.

 `musical-patterns commit MSG="v1.0.33: good stuff"`

 Generally meant to be run ad part of the ship command, but available if you're interested.